alper/nix-shorts/posts/pinning-to-a-specific-nixpkgs-revision.md

 While fetching the tarball directly is fine, this can be a bit arduous to work with when you want to update some expressions automatically (e.g. with [update-prefetch](https://github.com/justinwoo/update-prefetch)).
 While you could use `builtins.fetchGit`, you'll soon find that it is very expensive to have to fetch the NixPkgs git repository due to how Git works.

-However, you can use `fetchFromGitHub` from NixPkgs instead to make life easier, which will use the GitHub tarball archives directly and save you from very time consuming operations.
+However, you can use `fetchFromGitHub` from Nixpkgs instead to make life easier, which will use the GitHub tarball archives directly and save you from very time consuming operations.

 ```nix
 let